It might come as a surprise to learn that even yogurts that claim to be lower in sugar have more sugar than you might realize – or want!

 The final secret to unleashing a taste that's Two Good is that we pair our high protein, lower sugar yogurt with our unique flavors.
 We add a touch of stevia and ta-dah.
 It's Two Good!

 And that's what makes Two Good deliciously satisfying to eat – but with a lower level of sugar.
 We made the impossible possible!
-Two Good delivers the perfect touch of sweetness with no added sugar**, while also packing a nutritional punch with 2 grams of total sugar, 12 grams of high quality protein, and 80 calories, per 5.3 oz cup.
+Two Good delivers the perfect touch of sweetness with no added sugar**, while also packing a nutritional punch with 2g of sugar and 3g of carb, it is also Keto friendly, 12 grams of high quality protein, and 80 calories, per 5.3 oz cup.

 *Two Good: 2g total sugar per 5.3oz.
 Average Greek Yogurt: 11g total sugar per 5.3oz